-In Beans in Space! children ages 8–13 perform 20 arm curls with cans that simulate the weight of beans on Earth, and the weight of the same number of beans on the Moon or in space.
-They explore what happens to muscles in space that do not have to fight the force of gravity.
+Children perform 20 bicep curls with cans that model the weight of dried beans on Earth and the weight of the same number of beans on the Moon or in space.
+They explore how astronauts need to exercise each day — just like us on Earth — but for 2+ hours each day!

 What's the Point?

-- Because everything weighs less in space (including your own body parts!) your muscles do not need to work as hard as they did on Earth, and they begin to atrophy
+- Because astronauts float in space, their muscles do not need to work as hard as they did on Earth, and they become smaller and weaker (i.e., begin to atrophy).

-- 3 opaque non-breakable containers (coffee cans work well)
+- 3 opaque non-breakable containers (clean, empty coffee cans work well)